phetsims/qa/doc/qa-book.md

 ### 4.8: Memory Leak Testing

 Memory leak testing is sometimes performed on simulations that are undergoing a development test or a release candidate test.
+They should also be done for any rc.1 testing.
 To do a memory leak test, follow these steps:

 1. Open an Incognito Window in Google Chrome.
 2. Open the simulation.